joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/11/01/crosswords/spelling-bee-forum.html

-**One word describes the Kieffer Moore hat-trick that helped Wrexham beat Coventry - perfect**\
+**One word describes the Kieffer Moore hat-trick that helped Wrexham beat Coventry: Perfect**\
-`Goals with his right foot, left foot and head saw Kieffer Moore walk home with the match ball - and ended Coventry's unbeaten start`\
+`Goals with his right foot, left foot and head saw Kieffer Moore walk home with the match ball – and ended Coventry's unbeaten start`\
 https://nytimes.com/athletic/6767565/2025/11/01/kieffer-moore-wrexham-perfect-hattrick-coventry/

 **How to watch Dodgers at Blue Jays: World Series Game 7 Time, TV, streaming**\